 It is a way of describing the planting of new congregations or churches which are different in ethos and style from the church which planted them; because they are designed to reach a different group of people than those already attending the original church.
 There is no single model to copy but a wide variety of approaches for a wide variety of contexts and constituencies.
 The emphasis is on planting something which is appropriate to its context, rather than cloning something which works elsewhere.

-Some fresh expressions are very different from church as we are used to it in the UK – there is a surfer church on Polzeath beach, a Goth church in Coventry, a youth congregation based in a skate park, and cell church among the Merseyside Police (yes I did say cell church!).
+Some fresh expressions are very different from church as we have been used to it in the UK – there is a surfer church on Polzeath beach, a youth congregation based in a skate park and a church for skiiers.
 Others are more familiar but in unfamiliar settings – such as church in a café, pub, church or school.
-They can be found in rural areas as well as in towns and cities, and have been planted to reach all age groups, pensioners as well as those focused on children or young families.
+They can be found in rural areas as well as in towns and cities and have been planted to reach all age groups - pensioners as well as those focused on children or young families.
 There is no intention to divide people up.
-The Goth church does not have black clad security guards to ban non Goths at the door.
+The surfer church does not have security guards to ban non-surfers at the door.
 But the aim is to plant church into the communities to which people actually belong.
 Then those churches can reach out to people who are different as well.
 Many churches are neighbourhood based, but fresh expressions of church are also planted into networks.